Gravitational Wave luminosity distance in viscous cosmological models: The Gravitational Wave luminosity distance in viscous scenarios

-Since $a<1$, for the redshift of interest for upcoming observations such as LISA \cite{LISA:2017pwj} and ET \cite{Sathyaprakash:2012jk}, i.e. $z\lesssim 2$, Eq.~\eqref{eq:condition} tells us that sub-horizon modes can be safely considered for our models as long as $\alpha\,H^{-1}_0 \lesssim 1$.
+Since $a<1$, for the redshift of interest for upcoming observations such as LISA \cite{LISA:2017pwj,LISACosmologyWorkingGroup:2022jok} and ET \cite{Sathyaprakash:2012jk}, i.e. $z\lesssim 2$, Eq.~\eqref{eq:condition} tells us that sub-horizon modes can be safely considered for our models as long as $\alpha\,H^{-1}_0 \lesssim 1$.
 Instead, for higher values of $\alpha$ our results are meaningful for $k\gg\alpha$.
+It is worth to remark that when $\alpha\gtrsim H_0$, not all the subhorizon modes are compatible with our discussion, since the scale introduced by $\alpha$ lays within the horizon itself.
+However, our analysis is still viable for the range of wavelengths compatible with the current and forthcoming interferometers.
+Indeed, for the case of quite large shear viscosity $\alpha = 10 H_0$, we would have that the spatial scale of $\alpha^{-1}$ is roughly 10 times smaller than the horizon.
+This scale is anyway much larger than the wavelength range that Earth and Space based interferometers are able to probe, ensuring then that the condition $k\gg\alpha$ is always safely satisfied for the modes of our interest.

 In the following sections we will discuss the explicit cases for a power-law scale factor and for the $\Lambda$CDM model.